Generalized Degrees of Freedom of Noncoherent Diamond Networks: Details of the proofs

-The step in (\ref{eq:EQ5}) is because by conditioning on $\left[ \right]\ul{\Q}$ the first row of $\ul{\Q}$ is known and hence the entropy is evaluated after projecting onto a new orthonormal basis with the first basis vector chosen as the first row of $\ul{\Q}$.
+the first row of $\ul{\Q}$ is known and hence the entropy is evaluated after projecting the matrix in the entropy expression onto a new orthonormal basis with the first basis vector chosen as the first row of $\ul{\Q}$.
 Since $\W_{\text{D}}$ has i.i.d. elements, after this projection, the distribution of $\W_{\text{D}}$ remains the same.
 The step in (\ref{eq:EQ6}) follows by using the fact that conditioning reduces entropy and the fact that $\W_{\text{D},T-1}$ has the same distribution as $\W_{\text{D},T-1}\ul{\Q}_{T-1}$.
-The step in (\ref{eq:EQ7}) follows by using Lemma~\ref{lem:isotropic_entropy_to_radial} on{ {} $h\brac{\rline{\brac{\left[ \right]+\W_{\text{D},T-1}}\ul{\Q}_{T-1}}\xrtwo}$} and (\ref{eq:EQ8}) follows by using Corollary~\ref{cor:dof_equi_ab_given_a} and Corollary~\ref{cor:dof_equi_c_given_a}.
-Hence we get
+The step in (\ref{eq:EQ7}) follows by using Lemma~\ref{lem:isotropic_entropy_to_radial} on{ {} }